data301-2020-winter1/course-project-group_6025/README.md

 ## Describe your topic/interest in about 150-200 words

-{Our topic is looking at a subset of data pulled from opening moves in chess as well as other variables within a match.
-We want to analyze which of these moves, lengths of rounds, and/or other variables can best correlate with other variables and/or wins in chess matches}
+Our topic is looking at a subset of data pulled from opening moves in chess as well as other variables within a match.
+We want to analyze which of these moves, lengths of rounds, and/or other variables can best correlate with other variables and/or wins in chess matches

 ## Describe your dataset in about 150-200 words

-{Our data set is a randomized pull of 500 rows of ~20000 rows that assess approximately 13 variables in chess that may or may not correlate with chess wins.
-We want to assess which moves or variables best correlate to other variables within a chess match.}
+Our data set is a randomized pull of 500 rows of ~20000 rows that assess approximately 13 variables in chess that may or may not correlate with chess wins.
+We want to assess which moves or variables best correlate to other variables within a chess match.

 ## Team Members